Cyia171/Lotus-Capital-Hub/README.md

 # IDO Launchpad

-The IDO Launchpad is a decentralized platform designed for Initial DEX Offerings (IDO) inspired by PancakeSwap and built using Solidity on the Binance Smart Chain (BSC) blockchain.
+The IDO Launchpad is a decentralized platform designed for Initial DEX Offerings (IDO) inspired by PancakeSwap and built using Solidity on the BNB Chain (BNB) blockchain.

 ## About Lotus Capital Hub